-Qualcomm might be a contender in the mobile space, but Always Connected Windows laptops powered by Snapdragon 835 and 850 chips have seen mixed results.
-Perhaps its new Snapdragon 8cx can prove more capable.
-To find out, we’ve pitted the Snapdragon 8cx versus the Core i5 Intel CPUs to see how they compare.
+Where previous Always Connected Windows laptops powered by Snapdragon 835 and 850 chips have seen mixed results, perhaps the new Snapdragon 8cx can prove more capable.
+Here’s how it stacks up against Intel’s midrange Core i5 CPUs.

-Unfortunately, we don’t know the clock speed of the 8cx’s new GPU core, but Qualcomm has given us some details to extrapolate a speculative idea of its performance potential.
-The Adreno 680 GPU core is said to be the fastest GPU Qualcomm has ever produced, with up to twice the performance and 60 percent greater power efficiency than the Snapdragon 850.
+At the time of its debut, the Adreno 680 GPU core was said to be the fastest GPU Qualcomm has ever produced, with up to twice the performance and 60% greater power efficiency than the Snapdragon 850.
 It also supports the latest DirectX12 API.

 In graphics tests performed at Computex 2019 against the Intel 8250U with its onboard Intel UHD 620 graphics core, the Qualcomm Snapdragon 8cx performed favorably.
 In the PCMark 10 Night Raid benchmark it achieved a graphics score as high as 6,266, while the Intel chip was only able to achieve a score of 5,831.
-That’s a more than 20 percent uplift in performance for the Snapdragon SoC and equates to a difference of 29 FPS for the Intel chip (at best), versus the Snapdragon’s 37 FPS.
+That’s a more than 20% uplift in performance for the Snapdragon SoC and equates to a difference of 29 fps for the Intel chip (at best), versus the Snapdragon’s 37 fps.

-That said, the Electron cross-platform app development system is currently integrating Windows on ARM support and is expected to finalize it as soon as June.
-That brings popular apps like Slack, Discord, Microsoft Teams, and Spotify into the fold of native ARM applications, which could lead to a great increase in performance on Qualcomm chips.
-Unity is also said to be adding native ARM support, potentially leading to far greater game support on Snapdragon SoCs like the 8cx.
+The Electron cross-platform app development system is integrated with Windows 10, making it easier than ever for developers to port their programs to run on Arm hardware just as well as Intel.
+That brings popular apps like Slack, Discord, Microsoft Teams, and Spotify into the fold of native Arm applications, which could lead to a great increase in performance on Qualcomm chips over the long term.
+The Unity development engine is also consistently improving support for, and performance on, Arm hardware, like the Snapdragon 8cx.

 Cost and efficiency

 The big selling points of the existing Always Connected line of products are efficiency and connectivity.
-Qualcomm has talked up efficiency gains for the Snapdragon 8cx, suggesting it could even deliver “multi-day” battery life in some products.
-That would be an improvement even upon the extensive battery life seen in solid entries like the HP Envy x2, and perhaps see 8cx-equipped laptops offering greater battery life than industry leaders like the Surface Book 2.
+Qualcomm has talked up efficiency gains for the Snapdragon 8cx, suggesting it could even deliver multi-day battery life in some products.
+That would be an improvement even upon the extensive battery life seen in solid entries like the HP Envy x2 and the Surface Book 2.